sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 > The only measure of seniority is freedom.
 Freedom to decide what to do, for how much money, for what company, and whether to do something at all.

-Stop living in a bubble. **Don't be afraid to attend job interviews**.
-Regular job interviews won't let you get trapped in a bubble and give you direction for professional growth.
+Stop living in a bubble.
+Regular job interviews won't let you get trapped in a bubble and will facilitate professional growth.

 <figure>
 <img src="/images/truman_free.jpg">